shakeel-faiz/FF/005/semi.md

 ## Tasks Accomplished on Docs, Blogs and Quora

-- Added and optimized over 86 articles with updated content, keywords, and meta descriptions.
+- Added and optimized over 86 articles.
+   - Looked into and took steps to improve the quality of the articles and their search engine ranking by updating the information.
+   - Incorporated relevant keywords, meta descriptions, and optimized headings to improve visibility in search engines.
+   - Organized the content into clear sections with headings and numbered lists for better readability.
+   - Connected related articles within the content to keep users engaged and improve site navigation.
 - Added and optimized 28 blog articles.
   - Wrote new posts and updated existing articles.
   - Incorporated keywords, meta descriptions, and worked on to improve their rankings.